Mirantis/virtlet/examples/README.md

 # virtlet pod examples

 To be able to use the following pod definitions, please fetch the images and serve them via HTTP server.
-This can be done like this:
+Example how to do this:

 ```sh
 wget http://download.cirros-cloud.net/0.3.4/cirros-0.3.4-x86_64-disk.img -O cirros